-Roughly four years after the Fermi began studying gamma-rays, a soon to be published study documents interesting findings.
+Roughly four years after Fermi began studying gamma-rays, a soon-to-be-published study documents interesting findings.
 It turns out that the Crab Nebula and other individual point sources are producing less gamma rays than previously thought, helping researchers come to conclusions about the density of cosmic rays and the total amount of gamma radiation.

 The SLAC-built Large Area Telescope (LAT), the main instrument of the Fermi Gamma-ray Space Telescope, has been studying the gamma-ray sky for almost four years.
 During that time, the LAT has identified hundreds of gamma-ray sources, including pulsars and active galactic nuclei.
 It has shown that the Crab Nebula isn’t the steady emitter of gamma rays it’s long been thought to be.
 The LAT has cataloged lightning in the Earth’s atmosphere and flares on the sun.

 But, as reported in a paper soon to appear in The Astrophysical Journal, most of the gamma rays detected by the LAT cannot be attributed to individual point sources.